 To learn more about Dan and his work, visit his website at www.Danyowell.com.

 Bert Bigelow graduated from the University of Michigan engineering school, and then pursued a career in software design.
 He has always enjoyed writing, and since retirement, has produced short essays on many subjects.
 His main interests are in the areas of politics and religion, and the intersection of the two.
-Many of his writings are posted on his website, bigelowbert.com.
-You can contact him at email@example.com.
+You can contact him at firstname.lastname@example.org.

 Gilbert Fulmer‘s B.A. and Ph.D. are in philosophy.
 Indeed, he retired in 2015 after 43 years of university teaching philosophy.
 He graduated from high school in Kansas City, Missouri; attended Rice University, in Houston, Texas for both undergrad and graduate work; and taught at what is now Texas State University for his whole career, retiring in 2015.
 He was married to Christina Lynne (Wilkins) Fulmer, also a philosophy professor, until her death in 2010.
 They had no children, by choice and he continues to live in San Marcos, Texas.